stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace/index.md

 sample-mysql-backup-1650452100   BackupConfiguration   sample-mysql-backup   Succeeded   33s        32s
 ```

 We can see from the above that the Phase of the  BackupSession is Succeeded.
 It indicates that Stash has successfully taken a backup of our target.

 ## Restore

-In this section, we are going to restore the database in the `staging` namespace from the backup we have taken in the previous section.
-We are going to deploy a new database and initialize it from the backup.
+In this section, we are going to restore the database into the `staging` namespace from the backup we have taken in the previous section.

 **Stop Taking Backup of the Old Database:**